-The law widens the definition of the term 'cabotage', inter alia, to refer not only to voyages between Russian ports but also to those between oil and gas platforms and the ports of first destination (even if these are not Russian ports).
-It was issued to protect the interests of Russian shipowners and to attract more vessels under the Russian flag.
-Since Russia is currently building a new fleet of ice-class vessels (oil and gas tankers), the new Law will serve to support that project.
+The Law widens the definition of the term 'cabotage', inter alia, to refer not only to voyages between Russian ports but also to those between oil and gas platforms and the ports of first destination (even if these are not Russian ports).
+Since Russia is currently building a new fleet of ice-class vessels (oil and gas tankers), the Law will serve to support that project.

-The Russian government is acting in the best interests of the national shipping industry but does not want to close the country to foreign investments.
+The government is acting in the best interests of the national shipping industry but does not want to close the country to foreign investment.
 The government has the authority to grant cabotage to vessels under non-Russian flags.
-This opportunity has been accomplished by Law No. 34-FZ of 1 March 2020, which added Paragraph 5 to Article 4 of the Merchant Shipping Code.
+This opportunity has been accomplished by Law No.34-FZ of 1 March 2020, which added Paragraph 5 to Article 4 of the Merchant Shipping Code.

 1 Igor Nikolaev is the founder of IN Law Office.